Source code for gigl.distributed.distributed_neighborloader

 from gigl.common.logger import Logger

-from gigl.distributed import DistributedContext
+from gigl.distributed.dist_context import DistributedContext

-from gigl.distributed.constants import (
+from gigl.distributed.utils.neighborloader import (

 )